eosrio/hyperion-history-api/src/cli/hyp-config.docs.md

 ### `set <chain> <configPath> <value>`

 Sets a specific configuration value in a chain's configuration file.
-The configuration path and value type are validated against the reference configuration.
+The configuration path and value type are validated against the reference configuration, and the entire configuration is validated using Zod schema to ensure overall integrity.
 Creates an automatic backup before making changes.

 **Usage:**
 ```bash